kisiseldwarf/twitter_retriever_minecraft/README.md

 # Twitter Retriever

 Twitter Retriever is a program for **ComputerCraft**.
-It searches tweets based on hashtag and print them onto a screen.
+It searches tweets based on hashtag and print them on a screen.

 ## Installation